jc-prg/birdhouse-cam/README.md

   * Create video from all pictures of the current day
   * Trim videos
 * Get, archive, and visualize **weather data**:
+  * via internet for a defined location (python_weather OR [Open Meteo](https://open-meteo.com/))
   * from sensors connected to the Raspberry Pi (DHT11/DHT22)
-  * via internet for a defined location (python_weather OR [Open Meteo](https://open-meteo.com/))
   * GPS lookup for cities or addresses via GeoPy to set weather location
 * Connect to **audio stream** from microphone
   * under construction, currently browser only (no iPhone)
 * **Admin functionality** via app
-  * Deny recording and admin functionality for specific IP addresses (e.g. router or proxy, to deny for access from the internet)
+  * Deny recording and admin functionality for specific IP addresses (e.g. router or proxy, to deny for access from the internet) or use password to login as administrator
   * edit server settings (partly, other settings define in file .env)
-  * edit device settings (devices must be added via config file)
+  * edit device settings, reconnect devices (devices must be added via config file)
-  * edit camera and image settings
+  * edit camera and image settings (contrast, saturation, hue, brightness ...)
+  * see amount of currently active streams

 ## Software Installation